ansible-collections/community.sops/README.md

 ### load_vars action plugin

 The `load_vars` action plugin can be used similarly to Ansible's `include_vars`, except that it right now only supports single files.
+Also, it does not allow to load proper variables (i.e. "unsafe" Jinja2 expressions which evaluate on usage), but only facts.
+It does allow to evaluate expressions on load-time though.

 Examples: